RunDevelopment/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > Little    by      little    I   pushed the snake into the basket , until finally all       of it        was in          .
 # NPrSg/I/J NSg/J/P NPrSg/I/J ISg V/J    D   NPrSg P    D   NSg    .
 C/P   J/R     NSg/I/J/C P  NPrSg/ISg V   NPrSg/V/J/P .
 > The bullet is about five centimetres in          .
-# D   NSg    VL J/P   NSg  NPl         NPrSg/V/J/P .
+# D   NSg    VL J/P   NSg  NPl/Br      NPrSg/V/J/P .
 > If    the tennis ball    bounces on the line then    it's in          .
 # NSg/C D   NSg    NPrSg/V NPl/V   P  D   NSg  NSg/J/C W?
 NPrSg/V/J/P .
 > I've discovered why   the TV  wasn't working – the plug wasn't in          !